MICHAEL F. KING, CAPT, USMC

 Assigned to Hawaii in 1987, he resumed flying duties with HMM-262.
 With the squadron's deployment to Okinawa in July of this year, Michael assumed the duties of Aviation Liaison Officer to the Marine Corps Special Operations Training Group.

-Michael was a life member of die Naval Academy Alumni Association and a member of the United Methodist Church.
+Michael was a life member of the Naval Academy Alumni Association and a member of the United Methodist Church.

-He is survived by his wife Constance Pruett King of Kaneohe Bay Hawaii (3209 W. Cheltingham PI., Virginia Beach, Va.
-23452), twins bom 9 May 1988, Kathryn Elizabeth and William Michael King, his parents Mr. and Mrs. Robert E. Ferris of Bend, Oregon, and a sister Mrs. Jay Jones of Los Angeles, California.
+He is survived by his wife Constance Pruett King of Kaneohe Bay Hawaii, twins born 9 May 1988, Kathryn Elizabeth and William Michael King, his parents Mr. and Mrs. Robert E. Ferris of Bend, Oregon, and a sister Mrs. Jay Jones of Los Angeles, California.

 The family suggests memorial donations to the Navy Relief Society.